-- For the quarter ended September 30, 2011, included in expenses is a foreign exchange gain of \$1,556,985 attributed to the Company holding approximately \$20 million of US dollar denominated cash equivalents and the strengthening of the US dollar in the quarter. - For the quarter ended June 30, 2011, the Company recorded income of \$581,406 from its discontinued operations attributable to gain recognized on the disposition of a subsidiary. - For the quarter ended March 31, 2011, the Company recorded income of \$16,239,618 from its discontinued operations attributable to gain on the disposition of a subsidiary.
+- For the quarter ended December 31, 2011, included in expenses was a foreign exchange loss of \$451,330 attributed to the Company holding approximately \$20 million of US dollar denominated cash equivalents and the weakening of the US dollar in the quarter. - For the quarter ended September 30, 2011, included in expenses was a foreign exchange gain of \$1,556,985 attributed to the Company holding approximately \$20 million of US dollar denominated cash equivalents and the strengthening of the US dollar in the quarter. - For the quarter ended June 30, 2011, the Company recorded income of \$581,406 from its discontinued operations attributable to gain recognized on the disposition of a subsidiary. - For the quarter ended March 31, 2011, the Company recorded income of \$16,239,618 from its discontinued operations attributable to gain on the disposition of a subsidiary.